dotnet/docs/docs/csharp/language-reference/keywords/default.md

 - [The switch statement](switch.md): Specifies the default label.

-- [Default value expressions](../../programming-guide/statements-expressions-operators/default-value-expressions.md): Specifies the default value of the type.
+- [Default value expressions](../../programming-guide/statements-expressions-operators/default-value-expressions.md): Produces the default value of the type.
 This will be null for reference types and zero for value types, and the 0 bit pattern for structs.

 ## See Also